ibm-cloud-docs/watsonxdata/dbt-watsonx-spk-conf.md

 # dbt Configuration (setting up your dbt profile)
 {: #dbt_watsonx_spark_conf}

-To connect dbt Core to your Spark engine, configure the `profiles.yml` file that is located in `.dbt` of your home directory.
+To connect dbt core to your Spark engine, configure the `profiles.yml` file that is located in `.dbt` of your home directory.

 The following is an example configuration: